 Find the article “Barriers and Facilitators of Prostate Cancer Screening Among Filipino Men in Hawaii.”
 Click on the title (blue hyperlink) to see the article record.

 Scroll down to Major Subjects.
-Notice that Prostatic Neoplasms is listed as a subject heading for this article.
+Notice that Prostatic Neoplasms - Prevention and Control is listed as a subject heading for this article.
 Also, the term "screening" is listed in a different subject heading.
 Since we entered each term on separate lines in the advanced search screen, this article was included in the results.

 Notice options to print, email, and cite this article (right-hand side panel).